AleksBL/siesta_python/README.md

 # siesta_python
 Siesta, tbtrans...... without touching the terminal

+Use at your own resposibility and so on....
+BUT:
+## Write to me if you want something implemented: abalo@dtu.dk

 ### But how does it work?
 Firstly, its not magic, you need to have siesta, transiesta and tbtrans compiled on your computer and you need to know their paths.